Skip to content

 rm -f ~/nginx/certs/$BRANCH.ci.vidjil.org.crt ~/nginx/certs/$BRANCH.ci.vidjil.org.info ~/nginx/certs/$BRANCH.ci.vidjil.org.key

-To avoid Watir limitation on latest versions of browsers, we adopt Cypress.
-The testing pipeline is build on a docker image which include chrome and firefox browser in differents version; It is now used to launch pipeline for client and for server aspect.
-See [dev_client.md] for more informations on cypress pipeline.
+We use Cypress for functional tests.
+The testing pipeline is build on a docker image which include chrome and firefox browsers in different versions.
+It is now used to launch pipeline for client and for server aspect.
+See [dev_client.md] for more information on cypress pipeline.

 To launch these pipeline, a vidjil server should be available at localhost.
-Adress should be updated if you use https or http (see troubleshooting section).
+Address should be updated if you use https or http (see troubleshooting section).

 1. Usage in cli